zodiacon/QuickAsm/README.md

 Here is a list of currently supported features:

 * Editing, opening, and saving ASM files, including undo/redo.
 * Assemble files with NASM or Keystone engine.
 For NASM, place `nasm.exe` in the output directory.
-(NASM can be downloaded from its [official site](https://nasm.us/).
+NASM can be downloaded from its [official site](https://nasm.us/).
-* Execute the assembled code (uses [Unicorn Engine](https://www.unicorn-engine.org/).
+* Execute the assembled code (uses [Unicorn Engine](https://www.unicorn-engine.org/) emulator).
 * Set breakpoints in the disassembled code.
 * Change register values and memory.
 * View registers and memory.